gobolinux/Documentation/content/latest/Usage/Startup and System settings/_index.md

 weight: 3
 ---

-> Since we felt like we were "starting from scratch" and we really
+> “Since we felt like we were "starting from scratch" and we really
 > wanted to make a system where everything just made sense for us, we
 > also took the time to rethink the boot scripts.
 I felt the two
 > historical models (System V and BSD) were overkill for our common